3lis0/Multi-Agent-AI-Project-Management-system/readme.md

 ##  Overview

-The **Agile Project Planner** is a sophisticated multi-agent AI system that generates professional-grade project documentation, sprint plans, user stories, and team recommendations.
+The **Project Management system** is a sophisticated multi-agent AI system that generates professional-grade project documentation, sprint plans, user stories, and team recommendations.
 Powered by Google's cutting-edge **Gemini 2.5 Flash** model, it provides a complete solution for transforming your project ideas into actionable Agile plans with enterprise-level documentation.

 ###  Key Highlights